elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/module_filter/README.txt

 missing.

-The update status report filter also contains four checkboxes: Up-to-Date, Update availabe, Security update, and Unknown.
-These directly affect the visibilty of each project; whether it is up-to-date, there is an update available, a security update is available, or the status is unknown.
+The update status report filter also contains four checkboxes: Up-to-Date, Update available, Security update, and Unknown.
+These directly affect the visibility of each project; whether it is up-to-date, there is an update available, a security update is available, or the status is unknown.

 Installation